ArneMinem/Arne-Jacobs-Portfolio/Experience/Technical/Volvo_Belgium/Internship/README.md

 ## My role

-Since this was more of a learning experience than a working one, I was not given any specific tasks.
-Instead, I was able to follow the breakdown technicians around and learn from them.
+Since this was more of a learning experience than a working one, I observed and learned from the breakdown technicians.
-I helped them whenever I could, and I was able to get a good understanding of the work they do.
+I assisted them whenever possible and gained a good understanding of their work.
-When ther were no breakdowns, I was able to help with the maintenance of the tools and the workstations.
+During periods without breakdowns, I helped with tool and workstation maintenance.
-I did spend some hours repairing buttons on the workstations, which was a nice change of pace.
+I also repaired buttons on the workstations, involving soldering buttons back to loose wires.
-These repairs mostly consisted of soldering the buttons back to the wires that had come loose.
-Finally, I changed a lot of resistors on the workstations that had burnt out.
+Additionally, I replaced burnt-out resistors on the workstations.

 ## What I learned

-Throughout the month, I learned a lot about the body shop, Volvo Cars and how big companies work.
+Throughout the month, I gained knowledge about the body shop, Volvo Cars, and the operations of large companies.
-I learned how to solder and how to change resistors as mentionned above.
+I learned soldering and resistor replacement techniques, as mentioned earlier.
-But I also learned a lot about PLCs and how they are used in the body shop.
+I also learned about PLCs and how they are utilized in the body shop.
-I learned how to read the PLCs and how to understand the error messages that they give.
+I acquired the ability to read PLCs and interpret error messages.
-I also learned about welding, hydrlic presses and tube replacement, 1D and 2D lasers, inductive sensors, aso.
+Furthermore, I learned about welding, hydraulic presses, tube replacement, 1D and 2D lasers, and inductive sensors.
-I also did a complete, 11 km long, tour of the plant on my own to see how the body goes from empty shell to finished car.
+I independently toured the plant, covering a distance of 11 km, to observe the body's transformation into a finished car.

 ## Conclusion

-This internship was a great experience for me.
-I learned a lot about the body shop and how it works.
+This internship provided me with a valuable experience in the body shop and its operations.
-I also learned a lot about the work of a breakdown technician and how they work.
+I gained insights into the work of breakdown technicians and their processes.

-I gain a lot of practical knowledge that I will be able to use in the future.
+I acquired practical knowledge that will be beneficial in the future.

-My skillset also improved a lot, especially the technical skillset.
+My technical skills improved significantly.

-Finally, I learned a lot about how big companies work and how they are organized while developing my communication, teamwork, problem-solving and adaptability competencies.
+Moreover, I gained an understanding of the organizational structure and functioning of large companies, while enhancing my communication, teamwork, problem-solving, and adaptability skills.